myData = {

 .
 And here’s one key point:self

-refers to the specific instance (to this particular shape that I’ve created), not to the class in general (to all shapes of the same, er, shape)… we’ll see why this matters. - You can raise your own exceptions easily if you don’t want to implement a particular method yet.
+refers to the instance (to this particular shape that I’ve created), not to the class in general (to all objects of the same class)… we’ll see why this matters. - You can raise your own exceptions easily if you don’t want to implement a particular method yet.
 This is giving you control over how your code behaves when something goes ‘wrong’ – as we’ve covered elsewhere sometimes an error is ‘expected’ and we want to handle the exception, other times it is ‘unexpected’ and we’re going to let Python fail so that the user knows something is seriously wrong.

 Abstract Base Class